hovik-aghajanyan/Android-Pay-Sample/README.md

-# Integrating Android Pay with judoNative SDK
+# Integrating Android Pay with Judopay Android SDK

 ##### NOTE: Android Pay has launched in the UK.
 This sample app provides you with a look at how you can integrate Android Pay into your app using Judo's Android SDK.